Chinese Massacre Cove: Aftermath

-Legacy
+Memorials and remembrance

 In 1995, Charlotte McIver discovered a cache of documents relating to the 1888 trial in an old safe being donated to the Wallowa County Museum.
 When the news came to the attention of R. Gregory Nokes, a reporter for The Oregonian, he began his own research into the massacre, going on to publish a journal article in 2006 and a nonfiction book, Massacred for Gold.
 The Chinese in Hells Canyon in 2009 after his retirement in 2003 allowed him to conduct research full-time.

 The United States Board on Geographic Names officially named the five-acre Deep Creek massacre site to the Chinese Massacre Cove in 2005 over the objections of Wallowa County commissioners.
 This was the first ever official recognition of the crime.

+Each year after that, conferences and healing ceremonies were held at the site by local representatives in remembrance of the murders of the Chinese immigrants victimized in the attack.